legend-chen/IntelliJ-IDEA-License-Service-Verification/README.md

-# IntelliJ IDEA License Service Verification 2020
+# Jetbrains License Service Verification 2020

-IntelliJ IDEA License Service Verification is the successor of IntelliJ IDEA License Server 2018.1 in java，which composes of Jetbrains License Verification Server，VM Agent and Activation Code Generator.
+First of all, I am not the pioneer of cracking jetbrains production，just a dicoverer. the source code was extracted from [zhile.io](https://zhile.io/2018/08/17/jetbrains-license-server-crack.html), including Jetbrains License Verification Server，VM Agent and Activation Code Generator.

-Well，Officials have begun to take measures against hooks. it just works in Webstrom 2019.3.2 and the other jetbrains products with the same verification of standard certificate chains.
+Well，I won't share any code here, since officials have begun to take measures against cracking. good luck!